Official welcome ceremony held for Turkish President Erdogan in Baku | News.az

 The Turkish President saluted the Azerbaijani soldiers.

+State and government officials of Azerbaijan and Turkey were introduced to the presidents.

-The guard of honor marched in front of the Azerbaijani President Ilham Aliyev and Turkish President Recep Tayyip Erdogan to the accompaniment of a military march.
+The guard of honor marched in front of the heads of state to the accompaniment of a military march.

 The presidents posed for official photos.